 MEETING DR. CHUNG:

-Four years after the end of World War II, on the occasion of my birthday in April of 1949, and still very much a young boy, my brand new Stepmother and the parents of my few years before deceased real mother, i.e., my maternal grandparents, arranged for me to meet one of my then favorite all time childhood heroes, the cowboy-western movie star, Roy Rogers.
+Four years following the end of World War II, on the occasion of my birthday in April of 1949, and still very much a young boy, my brand new Stepmother together with my grandparents, i.e., the parents of my mother who after a long illness passed away a few years prior, arranged for me to meet one of my then favorite all time childhood heroes, the cowboy-western movie star, Roy Rogers.
 My grandmother and grandfather during that period of their more-or-less retired lives, lived in the small California mountain community of Big Bear Lake.
 The two knew Andy Devine, legendary movie sidekick, who owned a sort of locals tavern on the road from Big Bear Village to Big Bear City.
-Through that connection, even though my stepmother and grandmother didn't get along appreciably well --- or at all --- for my sake, they put together a plan for me to meet Rogers --- a plan that in the end, for all of us involved, went off magnificently well.
+Through that connection, even though my stepmother and grandmother didn't get along appreciably well, for my sake, they put together a plan for me to meet Rogers --- a plan that in the end, for all involved, went off magnificently well.

-About two months later, just as school was out for the summer, which was sometime in early to mid June of 1949, than I, along with my two brothers and a few others, as found in The Tree and Franklin Merrell-Wolff, ended up living gently off the land like forest monks on the east side of the High Sierras under the auspices of my Uncle all the way up until school started in the fall.
+About two months following that meeting with Rogers in April, just as school was out for the summer, which was sometime in early to mid June of 1949, than I, along with my two brothers and a few others, as found in The Tree and Franklin Merrell-Wolff, ended up living gently off the land like forest monks on the east side of the High Sierras under the auspices of my Uncle clear up until the start of the new school year in September.

 110 MPH SOUTHERN PACIFIC DAYLIGHT LIMITED 4-8-4 GS-4 NORTHERN